-Here are my tips for calming an angry child, followed by some ways you can help your kids calm themselves down ANYWHERE.
-(Sign up for our parenting tip of the week, and get these delivered to your inbox!)
-These tactics will give them not only the skills, but also the confidence, to navigate their anger on their own.
+Here are my tips for helping an angry child calm down, followed by some ways you can help your kids calm themselves down anywhere.
+(Check out how you can get our FREE calm down tools mini book) These tactics will give them not only the skills, but also the confidence, to navigate their anger on their own.

 1. Be sympathetic.